bekkerin/snip_PlayerPrefs/README.md

 # 🎮 Unity Demo: Editable PlayerPrefs with Live Playtime Display

+## 🧠 What Are PlayerPrefs?

+`PlayerPrefs` in Unity is a simple and convenient way to store and retrieve small amounts of data between game sessions.
+It’s commonly used for saving player settings, preferences, and lightweight game progress such as high scores, unlocked levels, or audio volume.
+Under the hood, `PlayerPrefs` stores data in the operating system’s registry or local files depending on the platform, making it persistent across game launches.
+It supports three basic data types: `string`, `int`, and `float`, and provides methods like `SetString`, `SetInt`, `SetFloat`, and their corresponding `Get` methods to access stored values.

+To use `PlayerPrefs`, developers typically call `PlayerPrefs.SetX` to save a value and `PlayerPrefs.GetX` to retrieve it.
+For example, saving a player's name would involve `PlayerPrefs.SetString("PlayerName", "Ernst")`, and retrieving it later would use `PlayerPrefs.GetString("PlayerName")`.
+These calls can be placed in scripts tied to UI buttons, game events, or scene transitions.
+Although `PlayerPrefs` is not suitable for large or sensitive data, it’s ideal for quick prototyping and storing non-critical information.
+Developers should always call `PlayerPrefs.Save()` to ensure data is written to disk, especially on platforms where automatic saving isn’t guaranteed.

 This Unity demo allows users to enter and save:
 - A string for player name
 - An integer for level